axonivy-market/process-inspector/process-analyzer-product/README.md

 	/**
 	 * Return a list of all tasks in the process which can be reached from the starting element.
 	 * @param startAtElement - Element where we start traversing the process
+	 * @param useCase - Use case that should be used to read duration values.
+Durations will be set to 0 in case not provided.
+	 * If it is null, it will get first duration configure line
+	 * @param flowName - Tag name we want to follow at alternative gateways.
 	 * @throws Exception
 	 */
-	public List<? extends DetectedElement> findAllTasks(BaseElement startAtElement) throws Exception
+	public List<? extends DetectedElement> findAllTasks(BaseElement startAtElement, Enum<?> useCase) throws Exception

 	/**
 	 * Return a list of all tasks which are created when process follows the tagged flow.
 Uses the flow name set in the constructor.
 	 * @param startAtElement - Element where we start traversing the process
+	 * @param useCase - Use case that should be used to read duration values.
+Durations will be set to 0 in case not provided.
+	 * If it is null, it will get first duration configure line
+	 * @param flowName - Tag name we want to follow at alternative gateways.
 	 * @throws Exception
 	 */
-	public List<? extends DetectedElement> findTasksOnPath(BaseElement startAtElement) throws Exception
+	public List<? extends DetectedElement> findTasksOnPath(BaseElement startAtElement, Enum<?> useCase, String flowName) throws Exception

 	/**
-	 * This method can be used to calculate expected duration from a starting point in a process until all task are done and end of process is reached.
+	 * This method can be used to calculate expected worst case duration from a starting point in a process until all task are done and end of process is reached.
-	 * It will summarize duration of all tasks on the path.
-In case of parallel process flows, it will always use the critical path (which means path with longer duration).
+	 * In case of parallel process flows, it will always use the “critical path” (which means path with longer duration).
 	 * @param startElement - Element where we start traversing the process
+	 * @param useCase - Use case that should be used to read duration values.
+Durations will be set to 0 in case not provided.
+	 * If it is null, it will get first duration configure line
+	 * @param flowName - Tag name we want to follow at alternative gateways.
 	 * @throws Exception
 	 */
-	public Duration calculateEstimatedDuration(BaseElement startElement) throws Exception
+	public Duration calculateWorstCaseDuration(BaseElement startElement, Enum<?> useCase) throws Exception
 ```

 ## Example